Inhalt der Seite

 Jubilee Fund of the Austrian Central Bank

-One aspect in the debate about current account imbalances in Europe is the consequence of ‘de-industrialisation’ observable in several European.
-This project highlights the role of tradeability of output as a key determinant of the current account.
-The relationship between a country’s specialisation in the production of tradeables will be investigated empirically for the full set of European countries over the period 1995-2013.
-To this end a tradeability index is developed which can be understood as a country’s expected degree of openness given its economic structure.
-The tradeability hypothesis forwarded predicts that countries producing more tradeable output have a tendency to run current account surpluses.
-Wage moderation, a structural shock affecting both the tradable and the non-tradeable sector, is used as theoretical underpinning for the tradeability hypothesis.
-The tradeability hypothesis is tested using both panel regressions and cross-country regression techniques.
+One aspect in the debate about current account imbalances in Europe is the consequence of ‘de-industrialisation’ observable in several European countries.
+This project highlights the role of tradability of output as a key determinant of the current account balance.
+The relationship between a country’s specialisation in the production of tradables will be investigated empirically for 46 European countries over the period 1995-2014.
+To this end a tradability index is developed which can be understood as a country’s expected degree of openness given its economic structure.
+The tradability hypothesis to be tested in this project suggests that countries specialising in the production of relatively more tradable output have a tendency to run current account surpluses.
+It is shown that this relationship is also predicted by intertemporal models of the current account.
+The tradability hypothesis is tested using both panel regressions and cross-country regression techniques.

 July 2015 - December 2016